 In autumn, just as the leaves are beginning to fall we spend time analysing different tree barks and growth habits, as this knowledge means that a tree can be identified in any season.
 We study an area dominated by native oaks and introduced sweet chestnut, and discuss why the latter was planted in the 19th century – as a vigorous alternative timber to the sturdy, but slow-growing, oak.

 Each participant received an information pack including: the new map created for the project; a timeline of the woodland’s history; a brief guide to recognising notable and veteran trees; and a tree survey sheet – all of which are available here.
 Armed with this information, and tree ID sheets that were specifically designed for the walks, we encouraged those attending to contribute something in return.
 These contributions – taking the form of photographs, drawings, tree surveys, a poem and a video – have been added as ‘Points to Interest‘, which are featured on the website map, to enhance the experience of visiting Ecclesall Woods.

-Between the spring and autumn of 2017 we conducted seven walks attended by almost 90 people and collected nearly 340 signatures of support for the Woodland Trust’s Tree Charter.
+Between the of spring 2017 and spring 2018 we have conducted ten walks attended by more than 150 people and collected nearly 340 signatures of support for the Woodland Trust’s Tree Charter.
 The feedback from the walks has been really encouraging, here are some of the comments:

 “My family and I had a great walk with you through Ecclesall Woods the other Sunday, those running it made it very interesting, never too late in life to learn more!
 Excellent.” – David Morley.

 “My partner and I went along to the Sheffield woodland walk and found it very enjoyable and informative.
 Fran and her colleague were very knowledgeable and are clearly very passionate about the subject so were able to communicate a lot of information in a clear and fun way.
 It was really nice to revisit the area in a new light.
 We loved it, learned a lot and would highly recommend.” – Rachel Read